bbauska/W3Cx-2of5/README.md

 the width, height, left and top CSS properties and to start blindly using them.

-These are useful properties, however, they should <b>not<b> be your first choice.
+These are useful properties, however, they should <b>not</b> be your first choice.
 These CSS properties depend upon *other* properties before they can even be used, and they can have unintended consequences.
 We'll explore them more in next module when covering Layout.